Home > Analyses > Financial Services > Morgan Stanley

 Trend Analysis

-Over the past 12 months, Morgan Stanley’s stock price increased by 106.94%, indicating a strong bullish trend with acceleration.
-The price ranged between a low of 86.19 and a high of 189.09, accompanied by significant volatility with a standard deviation of 27.23.
-Recent weeks also show a positive slope of 2.39 and a 10.22% gain.
+Over the past 12 months, Morgan Stanley’s stock surged 86.29%, signaling a strong bullish trend despite a deceleration phase.
+The price ranged from a low of 86.19 to a high of 189.09, with volatility reflected in a 27.77 standard deviation.
+Recent weeks show a slight negative trend of -0.62%.

 Volume Analysis